Linguistics Course Catalog

 3 units

 Advanced topics in acoustic and articulatory phonetics.
-Three-credit version of course 259.
+Three-credit version of LING 259.
 Does not require a final paper.
-Enrollment restricted to graduate students.
+Prerequisite(s): LING 214.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 279